Piman Kindergarten Restroom Project – Thailand

 Bak Bang is one of 12 villages in the sub-district of Piman, relatively close to the Phu Phan mountains.
 It is accessible only by traveling more than 4 kilometers on a dirt road.
 Nearly all villagers work in an agricultural field.
 Rice farming is the main crop, with increasing numbers of rubber trees also being planted.
 The terrain is largely plains, which is conducive for rice farming, but also contains many forests.

 One of three kindergartens in the 12 villages of sub-district Piman is located in Bak Bang near Wat Pho Chai Sii.

 The kindergarten in Bak Bang has approximately 30 students (ages 2-4) and 2 teachers.
 The restroom facilities are in a very poor condition.
 The sinks are also not appropriate for the children from ages 2 to 4.

 The kindergarten is located adjacent to the grounds of Wat Pho Chai Sii.
 This general area is a frequent location for village meetings.

 This project is to provide all needed improvements to the restroom facilities by renovating 3 of the 8 restroom units.

-One adult sized sink will be removed and sinks (one long or several individual) will be installed at an appropriate height for children ages 2-4 (approximately 40 centimeters from the floor, rather than 90+ centimeters existing today).
+One adult-sized sink will be removed and sinks (one long or several individuals) will be installed at an appropriate height for children ages 2-4 (approximately 40 centimeters from the floor, rather than 90+ centimeters existing today).

-The improved bathroom facilities will help the teachers in their effort to teach good oral hygiene and sanitation principals.
+The improved bathroom facilities will help the teachers in their effort to teach good oral hygiene and sanitation principles.